European Association of Co-operative Banks: Key characteristics of cooperative banking

 Cooperative banks are a major pillar of diversity in the European banking sector.
 They are banks owned and controlled by people who are also clients of the bank.
 As such, they are geared toward maximising member value on the long-run.
 More specifically, they are characterised by their member ownership model; member benefits/surplus through long-term relationship; 'One person - One vote' governance with a bottom-up approach; limited participation in profit; commitment to social values and ESG; and proximity to customers' regional presence in terms of decision-making and financing.

 The cooperative model finds its origins in the cooperative movement first conceived by Friedrich Wilhelm Raiffeisen and Schulze-Delitzsch in the first half of the nineteenth century.
 The movement was grounded on the principles of self-help and equality to secure financial access to less privileged groups of society, especially from rural areas.

-Cooperative banks today deliver value across the four categories as regards their specific business model, the diversity and balance they bring to financial markets, long-term relationship and trust with members and customers, and their wider social impact.
-They contribute widely to stability thanks to their anti-cyclical behaviour, and are drivers of local and social growth for consumers, SMEs and communities.
+Cooperative banks today participate across four categories as regards their specific business model, the diversity and balance they bring to financial markets, long-term relationship and trust with members and customers, and their wider social impact.
+Their contributions may potentially add to a factor of stability due to their anti-cyclical behaviour, and are potential drivers of local and social growth for consumers, SMEs and communities.